TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Heartbeat-Respiratory-Subsystem.md

-Heartbeat/Respiratory Subsystem
+# Heartbeat/Respiratory Subsystem

-Subsystem Function:
+## Subsystem Function

 The purpose of this subsystem is to measure the presence of a heartbeat as well as measure the respiratory rate of a person contactlessly.
 This subsystem will be composed of a singular radar that will perform both of these actions.
 The measuring of a person’s presence of a heartbeat as well as respiratory rate will be done by measuring the rise and fall rates of a person’s chest to measure the respiratory rate, and the rise and fall rates of the area around the heart to measure the presence of a heartbeat.
 A series of signals will be sent and received to measure these changes.
 The raw data will be put through an algorithm that will output specific heart rate and respiratory rates and send them to be further analized.

-Specs and Constraints table for signoff:
+## Specs and Constraints Table

 <table>